damianbaar/re-define/README.md

   , wrapper       : 'default'
   //attach all bundled modules to namespace, foo.baz.bar is allowed , namespace: ''
+  //skip dependencies from externals (won't be included in wrapper as external dep for all module definition, assume that dep will be taken from namespace, works with glob 'dep_name/**')
+  , exclude: []
   //exclude specific AMD dependencies
   , excludeAMDModules : ['\.css$', 'require', 'modules', 'exports']
   //regexp to detect an AMD plugins, first we need to remove the plugin prefix to get a path